Black Rod: List of Serjeants-at-Arms of the House of Lords

-Technically the serjeant at arms attending the Lord Chancellor (the former presiding officer of the House of Lords) was regarded as an officer of the House of Lords.
+Technically the serjeant-at-arms was an officer of the Lord Chancellor (the former presiding officer of the House of Lords), rather than of the House of Lords.
+He was appointed by the Sovereign "to be Serjeant-at-Arms in Ordinary to Her [or His] Majesty" and "to attend the Right Honourable the Lord Chancellor, Lord Keeper or Lord Commissioner for the Great Seal of the Realm for the time being".
 He was appointed for life until 1713 and during good behaviour thereafter, originally receiving a daily remuneration and from 1806 an annual salary.
-The post was merged with that of Black Rod in 1971.
+The post was merged with that of Yeoman Usher of the Black Rod in 1962, and with that of Gentleman Usher of the Black Rod in 1971.

-The following is a list of Serjeants-at-Arms of the House of Lords since 1660:
+The following is a list of Serjeants-at-Arms to the Lord Chancellor since 1660: